Historical Markers in

 In the 20th century, Ross County continued to evolve.
 The county became known for its strong military presence, hosting Camp Sherman during World War I and later serving as the site of a major Air Force base.
 Economic diversification brought new industries to the area, including retail, healthcare, and education.
 Today, Ross County remains an important cultural and economic center in Ohio, offering a rich history, natural beauty, and a strong community spirit.

-This timeline provides a concise overview of the key events in the history of Ross County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Ross County, Ohio.

 • 1803: Ross County is officially established by the Ohio State Legislature.